antirez/ST77xx-pure-MP/README.md

         inversion = False,
     )

-*Note: there are two imports to lower the compile-time memory requirements for MicroPython, you may also want to import only the base module if you just need basic primitives and consume less memory.*
+*Note: there are two imports to lower the compile-time memory requirements for MicroPython, you may also want to import only the base module if you just need basic primitives and consume less memory, in this case initialize with st7789_base instead of st7789_ext.*

 If colors look inverted, set inversion to True.